therealnicoroshi/modlist/README.md

 #### However There are included files for those that wish to set up their own controller mapping for the list

-#### Enable all the files in the white Controller files seperator near the bottom to use
+#### Enable all the files you want in the white Controller files seperator near the bottom to use (Only the complete controller file is required but some of the preloaders and gamepad ++ might be helpful).

 #### You WILL need to (probably) modify some of the default keys of mods that have settings loaders in that section